ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 To configure the virtual host, complete the following steps:

-1. From an Internet connected computer, launch an RDP client and establish an RDP session to the SoftLayer Windows VM provisioned in the same data center where vSphere vCenter is installed.
+1. From an Internet connected computer, launch an RDP client and establish an RDP session to the {{site.data.keyword.BluVirtServers_full}} provisioned in the same data center where vSphere vCenter is installed.
-2. From the SoftLayer Windows virtual machine, launch a web browser and connect to VMware vCenter via the vSphere Web Client.
+2. From the {{site.data.keyword.BluVirtServers_short}}, launch a web browser and connect to VMware vCenter via the vSphere Web Client.
 3. From the **HOME** screen select **Hosts and Clusters**.
 Expand the panel on the left and select the **VMware ESXi server** that is to be used for this deployment.
 4. Make sure the firewall port for the NFS client is open on all hosts in order to configure the NFS client on the vSphere host.
 This is automatically opened in the more recent releases of vSphere.
 To check if the port is open, go to the **ESXi host Manage** tab in VMware® vCenter™, select **Settings** and then select **Security Profile**.
 In the **Firewall** section click **Edit** and scroll down to **NFS Client**.
 5. Make sure **Allow connection from any IP address or a list of IP addresses** is provided. <br/>